Our inquiry process

-Before we finalise our views, we usually provide the people involved with an opportunity to comment.
+Before we finalise our views, we usually provide the people affected with an opportunity to comment.
 We do this to make sure that:

-- people directly affected by our views have the opportunity to comment on the conclusions we have reached – this is called “natural justice”.
+- people directly affected by our views have the opportunity to comment on the conclusions we have reached.

-The process we use and how long it takes can vary, and depend on what’s required in each inquiry.
-People get the opportunity to comment confidentially.
+The process we use for this opportunity to comment and how long it takes can vary, and depend on what’s required in each inquiry.
+The process is confidential and people get the opportunity to comment confidentially.
 This is important, so we don’t usually discuss whether we have asked people to comment or who those people are.